-Business managers that understand the market along with IT trailblazers and innovators can raise customer experiences to a new level.
+Business managers who understand the market and IT trailblazers and innovators can raise customer experiences to a new level.

-For a digitalization strategy to make sense and bring the expected results, it must be built on solid data.
+A digitalization strategy must be built on solid data to make sense and bring the expected results.
 In the case of customer-centric digital transformation, you will need comprehensive data about customer experience.

 At Artkai, we collect all key data during our research/discovery session with the client.
 The data we collect varies depending on goals, industry, and resources at our disposal.